Mikhail Lazarev: Education and early career

-Lazarev was born in Vladimir, a scion of the old Russian nobility from the Vladimir province.
+Lazarev was born in Vladimir city, a scion of the old Russian nobility from the Vladimir province.
 In 1800, he enrolled in Russia's Naval College.
 Three years later he was sent to the British Royal Navy, where he would stay for a continuous five-year navigation.
 From 1808 to 1813, Lazarev served in the Baltic Fleet.
 He took part in the Russo-Swedish War of 1808–1809 and Patriotic War of 1812.

 Career as an explorer

 Lazarev first circumnavigated the globe in 1813–1816, aboard the vessel Suvorov; the expedition began at Kronstadt and reached Alaska.
 During this voyage, Lazarev discovered the Suvorov Atoll.